nasirul786/BB-Point-webApp/README.md

 2. Click **Request Payment** and enter pin to confirm.
 3. **Success Confirmation**
    - If successful, a **popup** appears with the **request ID** and details.
-   - The recipient gets notified of the request with all the details along with button to accept or reject te rqust.
+   - The recipient gets notified of the request with all the details along with button to accept or reject the requst.
  > Webhook notification will e sent once the request is beeing accepted.